Issue 221105.1: Add a mechanism for specifying subprogram return value locations

 3.4.2 Call Site Parameters and Return Value

-At the end of the section add the text:
+At the end of the section add the paragraph and non-normative text:

-[non-normative] Since Call Site Entry's DW_AT_type attribute can describe an abstract function, the return type and location may be different between the Call Site and the subprogram.
+Since the function described by the Call Site Entry's DW_AT_type attribute can be abstract, the return type and location may be different between the Call Site and the subprogram.

 Inlined Subprograms

-For example, the DW_AT_low_pc, [...] attributes typically should be omitted;
+For example, the DW_AT_low_pc, DW_AT_high_pc, DW_AT_ranges, DW_AT_entry_pc, DW_AT_location, DW_AT_return_addr and DW_AT_start_scope attributes typically should be omitted; however, this list is not exhaustive.

 In 3.3.8.2 Concrete Instances, following the paragraph: